sethmlarson/sethmlarson.dev/app/markdown/2022-02-17/wordle-stats.md

 - This should open a page on the New York Times, check that your statistics have imported correctly.
 - If your statistics didn't import correctly make sure **you've followed each step above** and have **filled out the form completely**, then try again.

+If you were able to move or recover your stats and want to send some appreciation you can send me a tip on [Venmo](https://venmo.com/u/sethmlarson) or [GitHub Sponsors](https://github.com/sponsors/sethmlarson).
+Thanks much! 🥰

 ### What if I lost my statistics and don't remember them?

 Unfortunately they can't be recovered once lost, my recommendation is try remembering the number of wins in 1, 2, or 3 guesses and then keep playing.
 In the end, **Wordle is about having fun** and it'll keep being the same amazing game whether you have your old statistics or not.